GIScience/gis-training-resource-center/_sources/content/Modul_5/en_qgis_module_5_ex4.md

-# Exercise 5: Aggregate and Assess the Cash Programs in Pakistan
+# Exercise 5: Aggregate and Assess G2P Money Transfers in Pakistan

 ## Characteristics of the exercise